 Does Medicare cover bathroom equipment ?

-Bathroom safety equipment, although extremely necessary to help seniors form falling, like ice machines is rarely considered “medically necessary”, and is viewed more as items for comfort, and so typically not covered by Medicare.
+Bathroom safety equipment, although extremely necessary to help seniors from falling, is rarely considered “medically necessary”, and is viewed more as items “for comfort”, and so typically not covered by Medicare Part B.

 Grab bars, bath chairs, bathtub lifts, shower chairs, raised toilet seats, walk in bathtubs, bathtub transfer seats, non-slip mats, floor to ceiling poles, and toilet safety frames are not covered by Medicare Part B, as they are considered to be comfort items.